 or by following links embedded in JSON representations.

-attribute, relationship, indicates the nature of the link.
+The rel attribute, relationship, indicates the nature of the link.

-For example, the landing page links to the OpenAPI description of the service using a relationship service-desc
+For example, the landing page links to the OpenAPI description of the service using a relationship service-desc:

-"title": "API definition for this endpoint as application/vnd.oai.openapi +json;version=3.0"
+{"href":"https://gs-main.geosolutionsgroup.com/geoserver/ogc/features/v1/openapi?f=application%2Fvnd.oai.openapi%2Bjson%3Bversion%3D3.0","rel":"service-desc","type":"application/vnd.oai.openapi+json;version=3.0","title":"API definition for this endpoint as application/vnd.oai.openapi +json;version=3.0"}

-Links are also used to point to representations of the same resource in different formats, using the alternate
+Links are also used to point to representations of the same resource in different formats, using the alternate relationship.

-header.
+The representation is chosen by using the HTTP Accept header.
 This means a browser will automatically receive back a HTML representation, if available.

 Representations can be commonly chosen also by using a query parameter, which is chosen by the server implemtation (OGC API - Commons suggests using either “f” or “Accept”, GeoServer users the former).

-OGC API - Commons defines the basics shared by all OGC APIs.
 In terms of resource representation, it reccommends support for HTML and JSON representations.
 However, that is not mandated: a service that can represent its resources only using Protocol buffers (for the sake of picking an example) is an equivally valid implementation.